CEREBRAL VENOUS SINUS THROMBOSIS

 - consider in patients with developing obstructive hydrocephalus; however, data are insufficient to make a formal recommendation (ESO guidelines 2017)

-- consider carefully – surgery requires temporary interruption of anticoagulant/thrombolytic therapy
+- consider carefully as surgery requires temporary interruption of anticoagulant/thrombolytic therapy

 Decompressive craniectomy

-- decompressive craniectomy, with/without hematoma evacuation, is typically reserved for patients with large parenchymal lesions causing herniation
+- decompressive craniectomy, with/without hematoma evacuation, is typically reserved for patients with acute severe CVT and parenchymal lesions with impending herniation

-- a life-saving procedure that increases the chance of a favorable outcome even in the most severe CVT cases (ESO guidelines 2017)
+- it is considered a life-saving procedure that increases the chance of a favorable outcome even in the most severe CVT cases

-- there are no data to guide the choice between hemicraniectomy and endovascular or when and how to combine them
+- there is insufficient data to determine the preferred method between hemicraniectomy and endovascular treatment, as well as how and when to combine them

 Optic nerve decompression

-- indicated for substantial papilledema and imminent blindness
+- indicated in case of substantial papilledema and imminent blindness

 - optic nerve sheath fenestration (ONSF) alleviates intraneural pressure and facilitates venous outflow